temporalio/documentation/docs/typescript/failures.md

 The expected behavior is:

 - Non retryable application failure -> fails the Workflow and cannot be retried
-- Retryable application failure -> fails the Workflow and can be retried according to the retry policy
+- Retryable application failure -> fails the Workflow and can be retried according to the Retry Policy
 - Other TemporalFailures -> same as retryable application failure
-- Any other error -> fails the Workflow task and can be retried
+- Any other error -> fails the Workflow Task and can be retried

 > Note: Before TypeScript SDK v0.17.0, throwing any error in a Workflow would cause the Workflow Execution to fail - in other words, all errors were Application Failures.
 The semantics were corrected in v0.17.